Working on Our Game.

 With the last of the scripts complete, I finished adding the menu UI and exported it for Windows and HTML.
 After ensuring that the exported versions work, I set up a new itch.io account and created the game page as well as make an icon for the game and adding a background to make the page look nice.
 With this, I submitted the game and added Daniel as a collaborator, finalizing what we had been working on for the past 2 weeks.

 If I were to complete this project again, I would ensure there was better communication between collaborators so that everyone knows what it is that they're working to complete.
-As well as this, I would ensure everyone knew what their roles were within the project so that the work is evenly split between people and wouldn't result in one person doing most of the work.
+As well as this, I would ensure everyone knew what their roles were within the project so that the work is more evenly split between people and wouldn't result in one person doing most of the work.